 check out our image gallery.
 Floor covers

-Not loving the shabby, oversize rug?
+Not loving the shabby, oversized rug?
 Want to separate the dance floor from the rest of the room?
 Most event rental companies carry modular dance floor tiles and rental carpets which are lightweight and easy to install and dismantle without damaging the existing floor space.

 Wedding receptions are all about the "wow."
 Impress your guests by making thoughtful decisions with your reception wedding decorations

 .
-It doesn't take a lot of money for wedding
+It doesn't take a lot of money for wedding planning

 , just an attention to all the small details.